-Traditional Christmas in Argentina
+Christmas Traditions in Argentina

 Over the years Christmas has changed and moved away from a strictly religious event.
-Some criticize the evolution of Christmas in Argentina for becoming too commercial and losing sight of religion more so than neighboring countries or Christmas in Venezuela.
-While it was traditional to make presents or buy small gifts that changed with the rising economy and was welcomed until the economic crash in 2002 when families were not as prosperous.
+Some criticize the evolution of Christmas in Argentina for becoming too commercial and losing sight of religion more so than neighboring countries like Venezuela.
+While it was originally tradition to make presents or buy small gifts, that changed with the rising economy and was welcomed until the economic crash in 2002 when families were not as prosperous.

 The tradition has changed slightly as now it is common for children to also leave their shoes under the Christmas tree.